 20. Yearly Market Wrap-up

 A yearly market wrap-up is another great way to keep long-term subscribers interested in your real estate newsletter.
-Homeowners stay on average five years in their homes, but a summary of the last year’s performance might help them decide whether to make a move.
+Homeowners stay in their homes for an average of five years, but a summary of the last year’s performance might help them decide whether or not to make a move.

 21. Interview With a Mortgage Broker